 The Corporation has determined that these events are non-adjusting subsequent events.
-Accordingly, the financial position and results of operations as of and for the three-month periods ended December 31, 2021 have not been adjusted to reflect their impact.
+Accordingly, the financial position and results of operations as of and for the three and six-months periods ended March 31, 2022 and 2021 have not been adjusted to reflect their impact.
 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Corporation for future periods.